Ardez

 Ardez ([ɐrˈdɛts]) is a former municipality in the district of Inn in the canton of Graubünden in eastern Switzerland.
 The village is located in the Lower Engadin valley.
 On 1 January 2015 the former municipalities of Ardez, Guarda, Tarasp, Ftan and Sent merged into the municipality of Scuol.

 History

-Ardez is first mentioned in 840 as Ardezis.
-In to the 19th century it was known by the German name of Steinsberg.
+Ardez is first mentioned circa 840 as Ardezis.
+Up to the 19th century, it was also known by the German name of Steinsberg.
+Lords de Ardetz are documented for the period 1161–1310.
+The lords of Tarasp, the bishop of Chur, Marienberg Abbey, the county of Tyrol and the bailiffs of Matsch had possessions and rights in Ardez.
+Steinsberg Castle, the castle of Ardez, was bought by the bishop of Chur before 1209.
+It was destroyed together with the village in 1499 during the Swabian War.
+(The tower has been restored several times.)

+The old parish of Ardez also included Guarda, Lavin, Susch and Galtür in the Tyrolean Paznaun valley.
+In 1538 it became Protestant.
+The church was rebuilt 1576/1577.
+In 1622 Ardez was destroyed by Austrian troops; in 1652 it bought its freedom from Austria.

+The inhabitants of Ardez farmed their arable land and raised cattle; until the middle of the 19th century they also exported wood to Tyrol.
+In 1913, Ardez railway station was opened.
+In 1975, the largely intact village of Ardez was chosen as one of four Swiss model villages for the European year of monument preservation; after that, numerous houses were renovated.

 Geography

 Ardez had an area, As of 2006, of 61.4 km2.
 Of this area, 29.7% is used for agricultural purposes, while 20% is forested.
 Of the rest of the land, 0.8% is settled (buildings or roads) and the remainder (49.5%) is non-productive (rivers, glaciers or mountains).

 The former municipality is located in the Sur Tasna sub-district of the Inn district, with the village on the left bank of the Inn river.
 It consists of the village of Ardez and the hamlets of Bos-cha and Sur En.